qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 Kate games are distributed as a special file called a "ROM cartridge", with a ``.kart`` extension.
-This file includes all data for the game, and some special meta-data that Kate uses to present the game in the console and allow it to be organised and searched for in your library.
+This file includes all data for the game, and some special meta-data that tells Kate how to run and present the game in the console (and which can be used to search and organise games in your library).

 Kate doesn't run cartridges directly from this ROM file.
 Instead, it installs the contents of the file locally in the console in a more efficient format to